-\textbf{Dolphin}: The Dolphin network is a network of social links between 62 bottlenose dolphins living in Doubtful Sound, Fiordland, New Zealand, studied by \cite{lusseau2003emergent} from November 1994 to November 2001.
-The authors photo-identified 1292 schools of dolphins during the seven-year period, and two dolphins were linked if they were seen together in a school more often than average.
-The original paper found two large groups and a very small group using cluster analysis on the network.
-For our analysis, we assumed $K=2$ communities in the network.
+\textbf{Dolphin}: The Dolphin network represents social links between $n=62$ bottlenose dolphins in Doubtful Sound, New Zealand, with $K=2$ communities \citep{lusseau2003emergent}.

-\textbf{British MP}: The British MPs Twitter dataset consists of 419 Members of Parliament (MP) in the United Kingdom belonging to five different political parties, and there are three layers of networks between them representing three types of connections, namely, \textit{follows}, \textit{mentions} and \textit{retweets} on the social media platform Twitter \citep{greene2013producing}.
-For our analysis, we considered the network of retweets.
-We picked a subset of this network consisting of 360 MPs belonging to the Conservative Party and the Labour Party, the two parties with the highest number of members in the dataset.
-We analyzed the largest connected component of this subnetwork, which had 329 nodes and 5720 edges.
+\textbf{British MP}: This network represents retweets between $n=329$ Members of Parliament (MPs) from $K=2$ communities, corresponding to the Conservative and Labour Parties, the two largest political parties in the United Kingdom \citep{greene2013producing}.

-\textbf{Political blogs}: The political blogs network is a network of hyperlinks between 1454 political blogs in the United States of America, studied over two months before the 2004 Presidential election (\citet{adamic2005political}).
-Of the 1454 blogs, 759 were identified as liberal and 735 as conservative ($K=2$ communities).
-This network is also very popular in network science to demonstrate community structure in networks (\cite{karrer2011stochastic, amini2013, jin2015fast}).
-For our analysis, we extracted the largest connected component of this network, consisting of 1222 nodes and 16714 edges.
+\textbf{Political blogs}: The political blogs network consists of hyperlinks between $n=1222$ U.S. political blogs two months before the 2004 Presidential election \citep{adamic2005political}.
+The blogs are labeled as either liberal or conservative, representing $K=2$ communities \citep{karrer2011stochastic, amini2013, jin2015fast}.